bramjochems/bramjochems.github.io/about.md

 Hi, I am Bram Jochems, welcome to my site.

-I am a derivatives professional with a lot of experience across many asset classes.
+I am a derivatives professional with experience across many asset classes.
+I currently manage a team hedge that is responsible for hedging the market risks of a large block of VA policies for [NN Re][NN Re], as well as managing it's proprietary investments.
+In the past I've worked as a sell side derivatives trader in NY an Amsterdam.

 Together with my wife and our three children, I currently live in the Netherlands.
-I currently work for [NN Re][NN Re], where I manage the market risks of a large block of VA policies.
-In the past I have worked as sell side derivatives trader in NY and Amsterdam.
+In my free time I play squash and try to learn the piano.

 ### Contact me